franciskershaw/slice-of-pie/README.md

 ## Deployment

-This project was deployed very early on during devlopment to Heroku and linked to GitHub through automatic deploys so that changes made to the development environment would update on the live site as soon as they were pushed from Gitpod.
+This project was deployed very early on during development to Heroku and linked to GitHub through automatic deployments so that changes made to the development environment would update on the live site as soon as they were pushed from Gitpod.

 The steps taken to deploy this project were as follows:

-1. Open the project in Gitpod, and run the command *pip3 freeze > requirements.txt* to create a txt file that Heroku reads to check which dependencies are in use on the site.
+1. Open the project in Gitpod, and run the command ` pip3 freeze > requirements.txt ` to create a txt file that Heroku uses to check which dependencies are in use on the site.
 2. Create a Procfile by following these steps:
-    * Run *pip3 install gunicorn*
+    * Run ` pip3 install gunicorn `
-    * Create a Procfile in your foot directory
+    * Create a Procfile in your root directory
-    * At the top of the Procfile, add *web: gunicorn slice_of_pie.wsgi:application*
+    * At the top of the Procfile, add ` web: gunicorn slice_of_pie.wsgi:application `
 3. Commit these new changes to ensure your repository is up to date.
 4. Create a new app in Heroku by signing into the dashboard, clicking 'Create new app' and choosing a relevant name (ensuring that there are dashes where spaces might be).
 5. Add a Postgres database to your Heroku app by navigating to the 'Resources' tab and searching for the Heroku Postgres free plan.